Dilshan-Dekumpitiya/Simple-In-Memory-POS-App-Using-Bootstrap-And-JS/README.md

-# Simple POS App using Bootsrap and JS
+# Simple In Memory POS App using Bootsrap and JS